 Figure 4.
 The exception thrown from the program is not only displayed to the command-line interface, it is pushed to a separate log-file.

 Now that the first Windows release of the program has been deployed to the end-user, we await feedback from our partner, Dr. Charles Trepte, and the rest of the CALIPSO science team as they have a chance to try out the software.
-Users can submit feedback through the VOCAL documentation website (See the Appendix), and these issues can then be formalized as tasks in the code repository.
-Thus, the software lifecycle will persist for VOCAL, as shown in Fig. 5:
+Users can submit feedback through the VOCAL documentation website (Appendix 1), and these issues can then be formalized as tasks in the code repository.
+Thus, the software lifecycle will persist for VOCAL(Fig. 5)